Living with Black Bears in Virginia

 - Leave your dog at home or have it on a leash.

 VDGIF will not trap or relocate a bear that is eating from your trash or birdfeeder.
 It is your responsibility to remove the attractants from your property once a bear discovers the food source.
-VDGIF staff will help you identify the attractant so it can be removed and offer advice for deterring bears from your property.
+If needed, we can help you identify the attractant so it can be removed and offer advice for deterring bears from your property.
 Call the Wildlife Conflict Helpline at 1-855-571-9003.

 Common Black Bear Myths